Dkaka/baselink_map_pose/README.md

-It is tested under Melodic and the husky robot/simulator.
+It is tested under Melodic and the husky robot or simulator.

-Run using the command rosrun baselink_map_pose pose_base_map
+Run using the command `rosrun baselink_map_pose pose_base_map`

-The result topic to be subscribed is "tf_baselink_map".
+The result topic to be subscribed is `tf_baselink_map`.

 ### Ground truth pose message from gazebo